This post was originally published on A Globe Well Travelled in 2016. The content has been revised and updated with fresh information.

 Thingvellir National Park is where the Eurasian tectonic plate and the North American tectonic plate meet.
 It’s actually one of the only places in the world where you can see this phenomenon on land, as most tectonic plates meet beneath the ocean.

 This has resulted in some awesome landscapes with a giant gorge and fissure stretching for miles along the terrain.
-You can actually go diving down into those clear waters if you so desire!
+You can actually go snorkelling or diving down into those clear waters if you so desire!

 8. Walk on a black sand beach